Grimsby Town F.C.: Grimsby Town Women

 In May 2019, it was announced that Grimsby Town would enter the world of female football with the launch of its first ever affiliated women's team with trials being held at the academy team's training base at Oasis Academy Wintringham.
 The 2019/20 season saw the team venture into league football in the Lincolnshire Women's League, the then 7th tier of women's football with their first ever league fixture being against Appleby Frodingham Ladies led by newly appointed manager Dale Houlston.

 In a season that was cut short in March 2020 because of the COVID-19 pandemic, Grimsby Town Women remained undefeated.
 They also reached the League Cup final and the Lincolnshire Women's County Cup final however none of those cup finals took place because of the pandemic.

 During the summer of 2020, the FA announced that following a restructure to the leagues, Grimsby Town Women would be promoted to the 6th tier of the women's football pyramid, meaning that the team commenced the 2020–21 season in the East Midlands Women's Regional Football League, Division 1 North.
 The 2020–21 season also saw Grimsby Town Women enter The FA Women's Cup for the very first time.

 Grimsby Town Women commenced the 2021–22 season well and led the league.
-In November of this season, manager Dale Houlston resigned his position, having played 7 games, winning 6 and drawing just 1.
+In November of this season, manager Dale Houlston resigned his position, having played seven games, with six wins and one draw.
 Hayley Cox was named as the new manager.
 By the end of the season, they had managed to achieve second place in the league.

-The 2022-23 season was just as successful for Grimsby Town Women as they secured the league title and promotion to the East Midland's Premier Division.
+In the 2022–23 season Grimsby Town Women secured the league title and promotion to the East Midland's Premier Division.

-After promotion, Grimsby Town Ladies played tougher opposition in the 2023-24 season and were relegated however they did pick up some silverware, winning the Marsh Sports County Plate in a 10-0 victory over HBW United Ladies.
+After promotion, Grimsby Town Ladies played tougher opposition in the 2023–24 season and were relegated however they did pick up some silverware, winning the Marsh Sports County Plate in a 10–0 victory over HBW United Ladies.
 On the conclusion of the season, the club parted company with manager Hayley Cox.

 On 23 August 2024, Ben Challen was appointed as the new Women's First Team Head Coach having taken charge on an interim basis in June.
 He stepped down from the role in April 2025 to focus on his work with the Emerging Talent Centre at the club.

 Ben Thomas took over as Women's First Team Head Coach on 11 June 2025, having previously served as Assistant Head Coach under his predecessor.